etiennestuder/teamcity-build-scan-plugin/README.md

 # teamcity-build-scan-plugin

-[TeamCity](https://www.jetbrains.com/teamcity/) plugin that integrates with Gradle Build Scans, the free service offered by [Gradle Inc.](https://gradle.com).
+[TeamCity](https://www.jetbrains.com/teamcity/) plugin that integrates with [build scans](https://scans.gradle.com/), the free service offered by [Gradle Inc.](https://gradle.com).

-For each Gradle build that is run from TeamCity, this plugin exposes the link to the created build scan.
+For each Gradle build that is run from TeamCity, this plugin exposes the link to the created build scanin the TeamCity UI.

 ## Version compativility